LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### customFontNameConversationFeed
 Custom font name for conversation feed, which affects all messages, timestamps and separators.
-Fonts that are not part of the iOS families, must be defined in host app's Info.plist.
+Fonts that are not part of the iOS families, must be defined in the host app's Info.plist.

 - **Type:** String
 - **Default value:** nil